 What is the Julia Anderson Training Programme?

-The Julia Anderson Training Programme is a newly launched scheme at the Institute of Global Health Innovation (IGHI) that offers paid work experience to people who have no, or limited, prior work experience.
+The Julia Anderson Training Programme is a scheme at the Institute of Global Health Innovation (IGHI) that offers paid work experience to people who have no, or limited, prior work experience.

-The Programme specifically seeks people who have limited work experience at a university or organisation related to health, science, technology or business management.
+The Julia Anderson Training Programme (JATP) specifically seeks people who have limited work experience at a university or organisation related to health, science, technology or business management.